ugjka/music/README.md

 Stream your god damned music hassle free

+## 2019.05 Update

+* Logout button
+* Focus on currently playing track button
+* Track number and album title on right side if the screen is big enough
+* Some ui improvements

 ## Note

 Use `-enableFlac` flag for flac support (not every browser supports flac file streaming).